koukarin/Proof-of-Commitment-Protocol/README.md

 Then, the Individual Maximum Rewards represents the individual rewards acceptable for being sure that no cheater could have been profitable.

-- if Natural Rewards of the 25% most active < Individual Maximum Rewards: rewards will be distributed following the process explain in the “Incentives” paragraph.
+- if the Natural Rewards of the 25% most active < Individual Maximum Rewards: rewards will be distributed following the process explain in the “Incentives” paragraph.

-- if Natural Rewards of the 25% most active > Maximum Rewards:
+- if the Natural Rewards of the 25% most active > Maximum Rewards:
 	- The first group (the 25% most active people) will earn: the Individual Maximum Rewards.
 	- The second group will earn: 42% of the Individual Maximum Rewards.
 	- The thirds group will earn: 25% of the Individual Maximum Rewards.